 LABEL DESCRIPTION Enable Guest WiFi Select Enable to activate the guest WiFi.
 Select Disable to turn it off.
 Name (SSID) An SSID profile is the set of parameters relating to one of the NBG6818's BSSs.
-The SSID (Service Set IDentifier) identifies the Service Set with which a wireless device is associated.
-This field displays the name of the wireless profile on the network.
-When a wireless client scans for an AP to associate with, this is the name that is broadcast and seen in the wireless client utility.
-Password The password has two uses.
-Manual: Manually enter the same password on the NBG6818 and the client.
-Enter 8-63 ASCII characters or exactly 64 hexadecimal ('0-9', 'a-f') characters.
-WPS: When using WPS, the NBG6818 sends this password to the client.
-Click the Eye icon or hide the password of your wireless network.
-When the Eye icon is slashed of you'll see the password in plain text.
-Otherwise, it is hidden.
-APPLY Click APPLY to save your changes back to the NBG6818.
-CANCEL Click CANCEL to reload the previous configuration for this screen.
+The SSID (Service Set IDentifier) identifies the Service Set with which a WiFi device is associated.
+This field displays the name of the WiFi profile on the network.
+When a WiFi client scans for an AP to associate with, this is the name that is broadcast and seen in the WiFi client utility.

-Table 34 Settings > WiFi > Guest WiFi
+Table 36 Settings > WiFi > Guest WiFi (continued)